benklassen77/benklassen77.github.io/projects/music/musicappreciation.md

 > Music is an innocent luxury, unnecessary to our existence but a great improvement and gratification of the sense of hearing - Charles Burney

 - Bach would've punched Burney and said, "Music is a gift from God to be used only in His Honour dimwit"

+## Lecture 18 - Viennese Classical Style: Homophony and Cadence

+Classical style celebrated melodic beauty and clarity above all else.
+It contained:

+1. Clarity and beauty of line (melody)
+2. Balance and purity of form (clear structures)
+3. Expressive restraint and good taste

+- Pachelbel's Canon (1700)
+  - Not a canon at all, but a passacaglia
+  - monothematic, rhythmically continuous, and cyclically organized
+  - once theme stated, repetitions are cycled and slightly different or almost interchangeable.

+**Cadence**: harmonic or melodic formula that occurs at the end of a phrase, section, or movement that conveys a momentary or permanent sense of conclusion.
+A musical punctuation mark

+- Classical put emphasis on this, while Baroque downplayed
+- There are 4 types of cadences

+1. **Open or Half Cadence**: in any key, there is a chord that creates tremendous dissonance, tension, and need to resolve.
+That chord is the one built on the pitch of a perfect fifth above the tonic of any key
+2. **Closed Cadence**: resolves from the dominant chord to the tonic chord.
+Equivalent of a period
+3. **Deceptive Cadence**: dominant chord resolves, but not to the tonic.
+After this, one has to search for the tonic to close at the end
+4. **Plagal (Amen) Cadence**: consists of chord progression from subdominant to tonic

+Baroque Cyclical Structure vs. Classical Linear Structure

+- in Baroque, jazz, or rock, stopping does not occur for cadences.
+However, they do occur for classical

+## Lecture 19 - Theme and Variations

+- adapted from Baroque ground bass

+Closed cadence seals off section of music from whatever comes next.

+Three ways music can relate to each other: repetition, variation, and contrast

+**Variation** features the same thematic material but set differently.
+Eg. passacaglia

+- many songs based on an existing theme in order to show the ability of the composer to adapt it
+- each variation will have the same basic harmonic and cadence structure as the theme
+- each variatin will have the same internal phrase structure as the theme

+In Mozart's Theme and Variations

+- theme first presented very simply. aababa with easily perceived cadences
+- theme is duple, or has notes grouped by 2.
+Homophonic
+- structurally, each variation will mirror the theme
+- 2nd variation has aaba
+- 8th variation has minor with appearance of imitative polyphony
+- 10th variation crosshand

+## Lecture 20 - Minuet and Trio

+**Menuetto**: minuet and trio form

+Stylized Dances

+- instrumental works based on rhythms and moods of various dances, but intented for listening rather than dancing
+- called partitas, suites, or orchestral suites
+- eg. ragtime is a stylized dance
+- rock and roll is dance music
+- Baroque dance music was homophonic
+  - **Gavotte**: 2-step of french origin.
+Lully and rameau wrote these